pqhuy98/DistrComp/README.md

 ```

 <h2>How to use</h2>

 Suppose you have `N` machine, then `1` of them would be master and `N-1` of them would be workers.
 You want to run `myprogram.py` on those machines.

 On <b>each</b> worker machine :

 1) Put `distrComp.py` and `worker.py` into a folder.
 2) Run command line `python -B worker.py`.

 On master machine :

 1) Create file `peers.txt` contains IPs of all machines.
-2) Place `peers.txt`, `distrComp.py` and `master.py` into folder which contains `myprogram.py`.
+2) Place `peers.txt`, `distrComp.py`, `message.py` and `master.py` into folder which contains `myprogram.py`.
-3) Tweak `master.py` to fit your purpose.
-Don't be afraid to read the code.
+3) Tweak `master.py` constants to fit your purpose.
+Don't be afraid of reading the code.
+4) When you're ready to go, run `python -B master.py`.
+Your `myprogram.py` would be automatically distributed to all workers.
-4) If you don't understand, then...
+4) If you're still confused, then read...

 <h2>How it works</h2>

 When you run `worker.py`, the machine will listen to a determined port (default : 6969).
-When you run `master.py`, the master will connect to all workers specified in `peers.txt`, or more precisely, in variable `IPs`.
-In `master.py`, you specify which files you want send to workers and which terminal commands you want to execute simultaneously.
-The master will send those files and commands (encoded to a binary string) to workers.
-Workers receive the package, decode it, save the files into a temporary folder, set it as current working directory, then execute the commands.
+When you run `master.py`, the master will connect to all workers whose IPs are specified in `peers.txt`, or more precisely, the variable `IPs` inside `master.py`.

+By tweaking `master.py`, you specify which files (eg. source code, header files,...) you want send to workers and which terminal commands (eg. `python XXX.py`, `g++ main.cpp ; ./a.out`,...) you want to execute simultaneously.
+The master will send those files and commands (encoded as a binary string) to workers.

+Workers will receive the string, decode it, save the files into a temporary folder, set the folder as current working directory and spawn subprocesses to execute the commands.

+Output from STDOUT of those subprocesses are sent back to master to be printed out.

+<h2>What these files do</h2>

+`distrComp.py` : required by `master.py` and `worker.py`
+`master.py` and `worker.py` : scripts to run on master and workers.
+`message.py` : handle connection between machines, implementation of `message.send`, `message.recv`.